cwohlman/meteor-payments/README.md

-    _id: "The unique id returned by the payment provider" , userId: "Id of the user who owns this payment method" , customerId: "Id of the user in the providers db" , dateCreated: "The date this record was created" , dateModified: "The date this record was last modified" }
+    _id: "The unique id returned by the payment provider" , userId: "Id of the user who owns this payment method" , customerId: "Id of the user in the providers db" , acceptsDebits: "true if this method accepts debits" , acceptsCredits: "true if this method accepts credits" , dateCreated: "The date this record was created" , dateModified: "The date this record was last modified" }